HDLMake/hdl-make/docs/index.rst

 .. note:: New custom variables are not allowed outside the TOP Manifest.py.
 In this way, despite the fact that all of the Pyhton code in the used Manifest.py files is executed when ``hdlmake`` is launched, not all of the Python constructions can be implemented.

+.. note:: In order to allow the insertion of new custom variables in the child Manifests, you can try the ``--allow-unknown`` experimental feature.
+By specifiying this optional argument to the ``hdlmake`` command line, a warning message is raised when an unknown option or variable is defined in a child Manifest.py, but the variable itself is inserted and processed.

 Remote synthesis with Xilinx ISE
 --------------------------------